 If we continue using digital technology to automate repetitive tasks and free ourselves from the tyranny of the mundane, then we need other ways to practice our interpersonal and communication skills.

 The Dale Carnegie Course is a cutting-edge program in time-spaced adult learning.
 As instructors, we’ve always offered professionals and business owners options to enhancing their interpersonal and communication skills.
 But we’ve also assumed participants had a certain level of proficiency in speaking and interacting with other people.
-In my opinion, current and future instructors will need to enhance our approach.
+In my opinion, current and future instructors will need to enhance their approach.
 We can no longer simply be trainers and facilitators in the classroom.
 We’ll also need to be long-term coaches, offering our clients ideas and practices to enhance their relationships with their friends, family, and business contacts.

 This is our new reality, the integration of our humanity and technology.
 Having one does not preclude the existence of the other.
 We can’t regress to a less enlightened era.
 Instead, let’s use our tech to bring us together and solve the larger challenges in our global society.